isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 ```

-### What I gathered from the [`Overview.txt` file](Overview.txt)
+### What I gathered after reviewing the [`Overview.txt` file](Overview.txt)

-Based on the initial overview of the Fitbit dataset, here are my key observations:

 #### Potential trends

-From the file structures and column names, several trends could emerge:
+From the file tibbles, structures, summaries and column names, several trends seem to emerge:

 - Activity trends: insights into when users are most active (morning, afternoon, evening) based on the `ActivityDate` and `ActivityHour` columns.
 - Intensity trends: insights into users' activity levels via the `VeryActiveMinutes`, `FairlyActiveMinutes`, and `LightlyActiveMinutes` columns.